Nusantara Capital City Authority: Advisory board

+Funding

+Indonesian Government allocated 71,8 trillion rupiahs for the operational of the Authority for 2022-2024 period from government fund.
+5.5 trillion rupiahs for 2022, 27 trillion rupiahs for 2023, and 39.3 trillion rupiahs for 2024.

+President-elect Prabowo Subianto expected to allocate 16 trillion rupiahs annually for the Authority during his presidency and will be so for the next 30 years by his successors.
+He expected during his presidency and 30 years in the future, foreign and domestic investment gradually will replace government spending in IKN development.
+On 22 January 2025, Prabowo approved 48.8 trillion rupiahs for 2025.

 History

 Formation

 The idea of moving Indonesia's national capital away from Java had been around for decades.
 In 2019 during the Widodo Administration, the plan to seriously move the center of power was put forward and announced to the public in a televised speech.
 During the annual 16 August address in 2019, in the presence of the People's Consultative Assembly, the president then officially inquired the two houses of the legislature for their support in the new capital initiative.

 On 18 January 2022, the People's Representative Council (or DPR, the lower house of Indonesian legislature) passed the 2022 State Capital Act (Undang-Undang tentang Ibu Kota Negara), with the future capital named Nusantara.
-All factions in the house supported the passing of the bill into law except PKS, who questioned the necessity of moving the national capital in the middle of COVID-19 Pandemic.
+All factions in the house supported the passing of the bill into law except PKS, who questioned the necessity of moving the national capital in the middle of COVID-19 pandemic.

 The capital will be governed by Nusantara Capital City Authority, governed by a Head and a Deputy Head, directly answerable to the President as a cabinet-level official.
 Meanwhile, the formation of the Authority, the appointment of officials, and the transfer of assets and personnel to Nusantara will happen following the issuance of relevant regulations.